GamingLizard9/GamingLizard9.github.io/README.md

-This is my website
+This is my website!

-It has info about me and stuff I'm working on and how to reach me

-It's not quite finished yet but it's getting pretty close
+It contains personal information about me and the things I have done.

+I have created it using the [Bulma](https://bulma.io) CSS framework and zero JavaScript.

+You can access the site [here](https://dawsoncall.com).

+Feel free to use this code in your own projects if it helps you; no credit is needed.